Char2sGu/layout-projection/packages/angular/README.md

 </div>
 ```

-In the above case, `<span>` and `<p>` are not marked as nodes because they are inline elements, but marking them is completely ok and would do no harm.
+In the above example, `<span>` and `<p>` are not marked as nodes because they are inline elements, but marking them is completely ok and would do no harm.
 If you are not sure whether or not a node should be marked as a node, just mark it.

 Actually, not all the non-inline elements in a component are required to be marked as nodes, and in some cases all elements in certain components do not need to be marked as nodes, but it's **strongly** recommended for beginners to do so to make sure layout animations can work properly.